plandes/grsync/README.md

 repositories and files.
 The idea is similar [maven-profiles] with each having a top level name in the configuration that mirrors the same structure as under the `discover` level in the [configuration file] with entry `profiles`.

+Profiles are always given in a comma-separated list to allow more than one profile to be added to the list of objects to *freeze*.

+The order in which the program decides what profiles to use is (only one of) the following:
+1. Command line with option `-p`.
+2. Configuration file.
+3. All profiles.

+#### Excluding Top Level Objects

+The top level objects (i.e. `objects` and `empty_dirs`) are always added to the distribution with one exception: by excluding the *default* profile.
+The *default* profile is a special profile that includes all default objects to the distribution.
+If you don't want these top level elements, you can specify a special `nodefault` keyword.

 ### Example Configuration